 You will be given the appointment at :

 The appointments could be with a doctor or a nurse and might be booked for you by your own GP practice or the GP Out of Hours Service if you need to call them when your practice is closed.

-If you are given an appointment at one of the hubs and you need to cancel it please call the practice on 02077391972 or if the practice is closed please call GP Out of Hours who can cancel the appointment for you on 020 7377 7151.
+If you are given an appointment at one of the hubs and you need to cancel it please call us on 0208 187 2000 or if the practice is closed please call GP Out of Hours who can cancel the appointment for you on 020 7377 7151.

 Please note that the hubs will operate a similar policy to our practice and if you are more than 10 minuste late for your appointment you may not be seen.

 We are aiming for the appointments to mostly be provided by local GPs although it may not be staff from this practice when you visit.

 The doctors will have access to your medical records, but only if you give your consent.